How Does Fatigue Affect Truck Accidents?

 • Maximum of sixty hours of driving in seven consecutive days and seventy hours of driving in eight consecutive days

-truck driver fatigueThese regulations could combat fatigue.
+Truck driver fatigueThese regulations could combat fatigue.
 However, the FMCSA can’t control how truck drivers spend their time when they’re not at work.
 Some people have families to care for, second jobs, and other tasks they need to tend to.
 It might be impossible for trucking employees to get the sleep they need every night to feel refreshed for their shifts.
 Despite the hours of service standards, many show up to work tired and lack the physical or mental capacity to handle the long hours they’re required to spend on the road.

 Typically, truck drivers don’t have a salary or hourly wage.
 The trucking companies pay them by the number of miles they drive.
 That means they might exceed the maximum driving limits to make more money.
 Their employers could also put pressure on them to drive for more extended periods to meet delivery deadlines.